Joachim Stroink

-Joachim Stroink (born April 24, 1972) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election.
+Joachim Stroink (born April 24, 1972) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2013 provincial election.
 A member of the Nova Scotia Liberal Party, he represented the electoral district of Halifax Chebucto until 2017.

 Personal life

-Stroink is married to April Barkhouse-Stroink, they live in Halifax with their children Anneke and Zofia.
-He is a lifelong resident of Halifax.

 Stroink attended LeMarchant-St. Thomas Elementary School and Halifax Central Junior High (then named Cornwallis Junior High School).
 He attended Queen Elizabeth High School (Halifax) and King's-Edgehill School.
 He graduated from Saint Mary's University in 1999 with a degree in Geography.

-He is an avid outdoorsman enjoying cross-country skiing, snowshoeing, hiking, camping, climbing and various other activities.
-Stroink is also a skateboarder and has advocated for active transportation and skateboarding related infrastructure.

 Community involvement

 He joined a number of successful local businesses in launching a petition to save the Emera Oval after the 2011 Canada Winter Games.

 Stroink also served as President of the Learning Disabilities Association of Nova Scotia as a person living with attention deficit hyperactivity disorder and severe dyslexia.
 In 2015, he floundered about on stage for Bridgeway Academy's Dancing for our Stars fundraising event to highlight the struggles of those living with ADHD and Dyslexia.

 He was a key figure in the development of the Blue Nose Marathon, named its Race Director in 2004, a position he held for four years, he remains a volunteer at the event.
 He ran the full marathon in its inaugural year.

-Stroink is a founding partner of the Brigadoon Village camp for children with chronic illness.
+Stroink is a founding partner of the Brigadoon Village camp for children with chronic illnesses.
 He donated office space in the Trail Shop to help get the camp off the ground.
-He has been a member of the board and volunteer.
+He has been a member of the board and a volunteer.
 As MLA for Halifax Chebucto he has hosted community BBQs during the Quinpool Road Business Association's annual Quinfest event with proceeds going to the camp.
-His primary involvement since 2014 has been as organizer of Brigaswim, a fundraising event for the camp that involves a marathon swim around Georges Island (Nova Scotia) in Halifax Harbour.
+His primary involvement since 2014 has been as an organizer of Brigaswim, a fundraising event for the camp that involves a marathon swim around Georges Island (Nova Scotia) in Halifax Harbour.
 Stroink came up with the idea on the heels of the Halifax Harbour clean-up.

 He joined other representatives of the Government of Nova Scotia to launch the government's annual United Way fundraising campaign in September 2016 by swimming across Halifax Harbour.

 Stroink is also the co-founder of the iconic Not Since Moses run which takes place in the floor of the Bay of Fundy.

+Stroink is actively involved with the Canadian Sport Climbing community.
+He has served on the board of directors of Climbing Escalade Canada since 2019 and has been chair of the board since 2022.